Asia Oceania Floorball Confederation

 The Asia Oceania Floorball Confederation (AOFC) is a floorball confederation consisting of 20 nations spanning across two continents, Asia and Oceania.

 The AOFC organizes the men's and women's Asia Pacific Floorball Championship every year.

 History

 The AOFC was formed during the 2005 Women's World Floorball Championships, when the national associations of Australia, India, Japan, Korea, Malaysia, Pakistan, and Singapore, alongside the International Floorball Federation, decided to form a Confederation in conjunction with the 2004 Asia Pacific Floorball Championships.

+In 2017, the regional headquarter office moved to Bangkok, Thailand.

 Organization

 Like other member nations of the International Floorball Federation (IFF), the AOFC has a central board composed of a President, Vice President, Treasurer, Secretary General, and regional representatives.

-The most recent AOFC General Assembly was held in Singapore in 2018, in conjunction with the inaugural Women's AOFC Cup.
+The most recent AOFC General Assembly Meeting was held both online via Zoom and in person at The Grand Fourwings Convention Hotel.
+Ten members attended in person, while five joined online.
+Korea abstained, and five members chose not to attend.
+During this General Assembly, elections for the Central Board and other committees were also conducted, with voting carried out online.